awsdocs/amazon-transcribe-developer-guide/doc_source/charsets.md

 ## Chinese, Mandarin \(Taiwan\), Traditional character set<a name="char-chinese-man-tw"></a>

- For Chinese \(Traditional\) custom vocabularies, the `Phrase` field can use any of the characters listed in the following file on GitHub\.
+ For Chinese \(Traditional\) custom vocabularies, the `Phrase` field can use any of the characters listed in the following file:
 + [zh\-tw\-character\-set](samples/zh-tw-character-set.zip)

-The `SoundsLike` field can contain the zhuyin syllables listed in the following file on GitHub\.
+The `SoundsLike` field can contain the zhuyin syllables listed in the following file:
 + [zhuyin\-character\-set](samples/zhuyin-character-set.zip)

 When you use zhuyin syllables in the `SoundsLike` field, separate the syllables with a hyphen \(\-\)\.